Cgameworld/TrafficLightReplacer-Site/_posts/documentation/2000-01-01-getting-started.md

 1. [Subscribe](tba) to the mod on the Steam Workshop
 1. Subscribe to supported pack(s)
-1. Enable mod in Content Manager> Mods
+1. Enable the mod in Content Manager> Mods

 # Supported Packs